TheLadyDothCodeTooMuch/OmniMart_Store_Analysis/README.md

 <img width="1579" height="912" alt="image" src="https://github.com/user-attachments/assets/587b67a9-54c2-4339-8044-316fcd81e29e" />

+## 📊 Business Intelligence (Power BI)

+The final dashboard tracks **$638M+ in simulated revenue** and provides three core strategic pillars:

+* **Basket Analysis:** Visualizing the frequency of items per cart to identify cross-selling opportunities.
+* **Demographic Profiling:** Correlating customer age groups with product categories for targeted marketing.
+* **Inventory Planning:** Using the Subcategory Bar Chart combined with SQL Bottom-N queries to identify which product lines are underperforming and need a strategic marketing push.

+## 💡 Strategic Recommendations

+* **Increase Basket Size:** Data suggests a high frequency of 1-2 item orders.
+I recommend tiered shipping incentives starting at 3 items.
+Also, implementing frequently bought together bundles for 3+ items could really drive up Average Order Value.
+* **Targeted Spend:** Reallocate marketing budget to high-conversion age demographics (Gen-Zs [15-29] and Boomers [classified as 75+]) identified in the category heatmaps.
+* **Inventory Shift:** I found a cluster of underperforming products with low sales frequency (women's clothing - particularly tops nad gaming devices).
+These are perfect candidates for a seasonal clearance or a targeted social media push to free up warehouse space.
+* **Geographic Expansion:** Given the low purchase volume in North America compared to the business's success in Africa and Europe, there is a major opportunity to investigate supply chain or marketing gaps in the Western market.

 ## 🏗️ Architecture Overview

 The project follows a multi-layer pipeline to ensure data integrity and scalability: